Niglou/esp32-nonos/README.md

 `make` or `make build` will compile objects files in "builds" folder.

-`make build /path/folder/project` to compile your project.
+`make build /path/folder/project` to compile your project and build binary.

 ## **Flash**